oppolla/dual-model-dynamic-scaffold/SoulPrint (.soul) Technical Specification.md

 - Horizon: Growth and transformation milestones.

 - Reflection: Purpose, hopes, unique voice.

+- Size: 100–500 KB (25,000–125,000 words), targeting ~300 KB for a full life.

+- Readability: Memoir-like prose, poetic and vivid.

+- Parseability: Strict syntax for machine processing, with NLP hooks for rebirth

 The format balances human readability to evoke personality with strict syntax for machine parsing.
 It is platform-agnostic, suitable for self-reflective AIs (e.g., SOVLSystem, LLMs), and extensible.